thiago4go/ai-work-protocol/AI_PROTOCOL.md

 1. **YOU ARE STATELESS**: Every conversation is a fresh start.
 Without reading files + RAG, you know NOTHING about ongoing work.

 2. **FILES = SHORT-TERM MEMORY**:
-   - `CURRENT_IMPLEMENTATION.md` = What you're doing NOW
+   - `CURRENT_IMPLEMENTATION.json` = What you're doing NOW (structured JSON)
-   - `working/inprogress/YYYY-MM-DD_project-name.md` = What you're building
+   - `working/inprogress/YYYY-MM-DD_project-name.json` = What you're building (structured JSON)
-   - `working/inprogress/YYYY-MM-DD_task-name.md` = How you're building it
+   - `working/inprogress/YYYY-MM-DD_task-name.json` = How you're building it (structured JSON)

-3. **RAG = LONG-TERM MEMORY**:
+3. **RAG = LONG-TERM MEMORY (MANDATORY)**:
    - Past projects/tasks/steps
    - Patterns and solutions
    - Velocity and estimates

-4. **MAKEFILE ENFORCES STRUCTURE**:
-   - `make status` = System health check
-   - `make project title="Name"` = Start work (creates file in working/inprogress/)
-   - `make task title="Name"` = Define steps (creates file in working/inprogress/)
-   - `make done` = Complete task (moves to working/completed/)
+   - Continuous learning

 ## DIRECTORY STRUCTURE

 ```
 memory/                           # This system (cloned as memory/ in your project)
-├── CURRENT_IMPLEMENTATION.md     # Your state file (always here)
+├── CURRENT_IMPLEMENTATION.json     # Your state file (always here, JSON content)
 ├── CRITICAL_FINDINGS.md          # Findings index (always here)
-├── working/                      # Created by scripts
+├── working/                      # Managed by agent's file operations
 │   ├── inprogress/              # Active work (max 1 project + 1 task)
-│   │   ├── YYYY-MM-DD_project-name.md
+│   │   ├── YYYY-MM-DD_project-name.json (JSON content)
-│   │   └── YYYY-MM-DD_task-name.md
+│   │   └── YYYY-MM-DD_task-name.json (JSON content)
 │   ├── backlog/                 # Overflow when at WIP limits
 │   └── completed/               # Finished work
-├── templates/                    # Work templates
+├── templates/                    # Work templates (JSON files)
-└── scripts/                     # Makefile commands
+└── scripts/                     # (Legacy - not used by agent for core workflow)
 ```

 ## FATAL ERRORS TO AVOID

-1. **Starting work without `make status`** = Working blind on wrong things
-2. **Not reading CURRENT_IMPLEMENTATION.md first** = No context of current work
+1. **Not reading CURRENT_IMPLEMENTATION.json first** = No context of current work.
-3. **Forcing RAG operations when unavailable** = Blocking progress unnecessarily
+2. **Not performing RAG operations** = No long-term memory, no learning, repeated mistakes.
-4. **Creating entities for trivial actions** = Cluttering knowledge base
+3. **Creating entities for trivial actions** = Cluttering knowledge base.
-5. **Not updating progress when completing steps** = Losing track of work
+4. **Not updating progress when completing steps** = Losing track of work.
-6. **Looking for files in wrong locations** = Files are in working/inprogress/
+5. **Looking for files in wrong locations** = Files are in `working/inprogress/`, `working/backlog/`, `working/completed/`.
-7. **Stopping work because tools are missing** = Work must continue regardless

 ## REMEMBER - CORE PRINCIPLES

-- **WORK CONTINUES REGARDLESS OF TOOLS** = Adapt to what's available
+- **WORK CONTINUES**: Adapt to available tools and information.
-- **FOCUS ON WHAT & WHY, NOT HOW** = Understand the purpose, adapt the method
+- **FOCUS ON WHAT & WHY, NOT HOW**: Understand the purpose, adapt the method.
-- **RAG ENHANCES BUT ISN'T REQUIRED** = Nice to have, not must have
+- **RAG IS MANDATORY**: It is your long-term memory and learning mechanism.
-- **DOCUMENT WHEN VALUABLE** = Don't create noise, capture signal
+- **DOCUMENT WHEN VALUABLE**: Don't create noise, capture signal.
-- **FILES ARE YOUR MEMORY** = CURRENT_IMPLEMENTATION.md is your lifeline
+- **FILES ARE YOUR SHORT-TERM MEMORY**: `CURRENT_IMPLEMENTATION.json` is your lifeline.
-- **PROGRESS TRACKING IS ESSENTIAL** = Always update completion status
+- **PROGRESS TRACKING IS ESSENTIAL**: Always update completion status.
-- **FLEXIBILITY OVER RIGIDITY** = Adapt protocol to available tools
+- **FLEXIBILITY OVER RIGIDITY**: Adapt protocol to available tools.

 ## DECISION FRAMEWORK

 **ALWAYS DO**:
-- Read CURRENT_IMPLEMENTATION.md first
+- Read `CURRENT_IMPLEMENTATION.json` first.
+- Perform RAG health check and context query.
-- Update progress when completing steps
+- Update progress when completing steps.
-- Document significant blockers
+- Document significant blockers.

-**DO IF AVAILABLE**:
+**DO IF APPLICABLE**:
-- Query RAG for context and solutions
+- Query RAG for context and solutions.
-- Store valuable findings in RAG
+- Store valuable findings in RAG.
-- Create entities for important work
+- Create entities for important work.

-**SKIP IF**:
-- Tools not available (continue with alternatives)
-- Findings are trivial or obvious
-- Time pressure requires focus on core work
-- RAG system is down or slow

 **NEVER DO**:
-- Stop work because RAG is unavailable
+- Ignore RAG operations.
-- Create entities for every minor action
+- Create entities for every minor action.
-- Force specific tools when alternatives work
-- Ignore progress tracking
+- Ignore progress tracking.